 In December 2004, the FASB issued SFAS No. 123(R), Share-Based Payment, which is a revision of SFAS No. 123, Accounting for Stock Based Compensation.
 SFAS No. 123(R) establishes standards for accounting for transactions in which an entity exchanges its equity instruments for goods or services.
 The Statement focuses primarily on accounting for transactions in which an entity obtains employee services in share-based payment transactions.
 SFAS No. 123(R) requires that the fair value of such equity instruments be recognized as expense in the historical financial statements as services are performed.
 The impact of SFAS No. 123(R) will also be affected by the types of stock-based awards that our board of directors chooses to grant.
 Prior to SFAS No. 123(R), only certain pro forma disclosures of fair value were required, which primarily applies to stock options granted at the then current market price per share of stock.
-Our existing equity incentive plan allows for stock-based awards to be in the form of options, restricted stock units and deferred stock units.
-Currently, we expect that our board of directors will make awards in the form of restricted stock units and deferred stock units.
-The SEC has ruled that both SFAS No. 123 and SFAS 123(R) are acceptable GAAP until SFAS No. 123(R) becomes effective for our annual and interim periods beginning January 1, 2006.
+Our existing equity incentive plan allows for stock-based awards to be in the form of options, restricted stock, restricted stock units and deferred stock units.
+The SEC has ruled that both SFAS No. 123 and SFAS 123(R) are acceptable GAAP until SFAS No. 123 (R) becomes effective for our annual and interim periods beginning January 1, 2006.
 However, we have elected to continue following the guidelines of SFAS No. 123 to account for our awards of restricted stock in 2005.
 During the year ended December 31, 2005, we recorded a \$1.2 million non-cash expense for restricted shares issued to employees, officers and directors.